 "Electoral debt" under the Act includes all debt incurred, or transferred to that category, with the assent of the electors.
 "Lease rental debt" includes all debt, other than electoral debt, secured by payments made from tax or other general revenues of the City, pursuant to leases, guarantees, subsidy contracts or other forms of agreement.
 "Nonelectoral debt" includes all debt except electoral debt or lease rental debt.
 The Act requires the City to classify its debt as electoral, nonelectoral or lease rental.
-Electoral and nonelectoral debt constitute general obligations for which the full faith and credit of the City is pledged, while lease rental debt represents obligations of duly incorporated governmental authorities for which the City has agreed to make certain payments, either absolutely or upon the event of certain contingencies, usually in the form of lease agreements or guaranties.
-The City may pledge its full faith and credit for the payment of lease rental debt.
-The Act also permits each category of debt to be classified as "selfliquidating" to the extent user charges imposed by the City or any of the contracting agencies are sufficient to pay all or a portion of such debt, or as "subsidized" to the extent that payments from another governmental body will be used to pay the debt.
+Electoral and nonelectoral debt constitute general obligations for which the full faith and credit of the City is pledged, while lease rental debt represents obligations of duly incorporated governmental authorities for which the City has agreed to make certain payments, either absolutely or upon the event of certain contingencies, usually in the form of lease rental debt.
+The Act also permits each category of debt to be classified as "self-liquidating" to the extent user charges imposed by the City or any of the extent that payments from another governmental body will be used to pay the debt.
 Self-liquidating and subsidized debt are not subject to any debt limitations under the Act.
 Debt incurred to fund an unfunded actuarial accrued liability in a pension plan is also not subject to any debt limitations under the Act.

 Under the Act, the City may not incur any new nonelectoral debt if, following the issuance thereof, the aggregate net principal amount of outstanding nonelectoral debt of the City will exceed 250% of its borrowing base.
 In addition, the City may not incur any new lease rental debt or nonelectoral debt if, following the issuance thereof, the aggregate net principal amount of outstanding nonelectoral and lease rental debt of the City will exceed 350% of its borrowing base.
-The borrowing base of the City is defined in the Act as the arithmetic average of the total revenues of the City for the three full fiscal years of the City immediately preceding the date on which the new nonelectoral debt or new lease rental debt is incurred.
+The borrowing base of the City is defined in the Act as the arithmetic average of the total revenues of the City for the three (3) full fiscal years of the City immediately preceding the date on which the new nonelectoral debt or new lease rental debt is incurred.
 Total revenues generally include all revenues of the City, but exclude certain revenues set forth in the Act.
 The Bonds will be issued as nonelectoral debt of the City, without the approval of the electorate, subject to the limitations on the incurring of non-electoral debt under the Act.

-TABLE 1

-CITY OF PITTSBURGH, PENNSYLVANIA

 LOCAL GOVERNMENT UNIT DEBT ACT - DEBT STATEMENT

-As of July 20, 2011
+As of January 23, 2012

 Non-Electoral Lease Rental

 Gross Debt Debt Debt

 Outstanding Principal Amount of Bonds:

-General Obligation \$631,180,000 0
+General Obligation \$579,335,000 0

 Capital Lease 0 0

 Sports & Exhibition Authority 0 1,590,000

 Stadium Authority 0 0

 Urban Redevelopment Authority 0 0

-Total Gross Debt \$631,180,000 1,590,000
+Total Gross Debt \$579,335,000 1,590,000

 Exclusions from Gross Debt

 Cash and Legal Investments held in

-sinking funds for payment of Bonds 0 0
+Sinking funds for payment of Bonds 0 0

 Cash in Bond Fund Applicable to Debt 0 0

 Delinquent Real Estate Taxes 0 0

 Self-Liquidating and Subsidized Debt 0 0

-Pension Debt (Series 1998ABC) -248,940,000 0
+Pension Debt (Series 1998BC) -231,005,000 0

-Total Exclusions -248,940,000 0
+Total Exclusions -231,005,000 0

-Total Net Non-Electoral and Lease Rental Debt \$383,830,000
+Total Net Non-Electoral and Lease Rental Debt \$349,920,000

-TABLE 2

-CITY OF PITTSBURGH

-Summary of Outstanding Debt Prior to the Issuance of the 2011 Bonds
+TABLE 2CITY OF PITTSBURGHSummary of Outstanding Debt Prior to the Issuance of the Bonds